Hypogammaglobulinemia and Primary Immunodeficiency: Symptoms, Causes, and Treatment

 Vaccine Responses

 Vaccines help the immune system make antibodies.
 In people with HG, this immune response might be impaired.
-To test this, your provider may give you a vaccine and then check your blood four to six weeks later to see if your body made the right antibodies.
+To test this, your provider may give you a vaccine and then check your blood four to six weeks later for antibody responses to the vaccine.

 Other Tests